Bitcoin-AI/icp-canister-bridge/README.md

 The petition-based swap architecture is designed to enhance liquidity provision within the ICP Canister Bridge ecosystem through a reward-driven process.
 This innovative approach ensures both the security of asset transfers and the active involvement of participants by offering tangible incentives for facilitating transactions.
 Here’s how we leverage this architecture to drive liquidity:

-**Formal Petition Process for Asset Transfers:** Users initiate asset transfers by creating formal petitions, which detail the specifics of the desired transaction.
+**Formal Petition Process for Asset Transfers:** Users initiate asset transfers by creating formal petitions, which detail the specifics of the desired transaction alongside a desired reward to be earned.
 This formalization serves as a foundational step that ensures all transfer requests are well-documented and verified, thereby maintaining a high level of security and trust in the platform.

-Resolution Rewards: To motivate participants to actively engage in resolving these petitions, we offer rewards for each successfully completed swap.
-Participants who provide the necessary proofs and validate the transactions contribute directly to the liquidity of the platform and are compensated for their efforts.
+**Resolution Rewards:** To motivate participants to actively engage in creating these petitions, the creator defines and earns rewards for each successfully completed swap.
+Participants who provide the necessary proofs and validate the transactions contribute directly to the liquidity of the platform, petition solvers have their swap service performed while petition creators provide temporal liquidity to the system  and are compensated for their efforts and time.

 **Reward Mechanism:** The rewards for solving petitions could include a combination of transaction fees, a share of the assets transferred, or other financial incentives.
 This reward system is structured to attract and retain a community of active users who are incentivized to ensure the swift and secure processing of transactions.